pixiiidust/TeloMeshV2/README.md

 * TeloMesh is a user journey analysis pipeline that processes session and event data to build a directed graph of user flows.
 * Provides actionable decision logic for product and UX managers to identify UX patterns, triage chokepoints, and prioritize high signal metrics.
-* Efficiently outputs optimization opportunities from user flow data.
+* Efficiently outputs optimization opportunities from user flow data with advanced network analysis metrics.
+* Features performance optimization for large datasets and specific UX recommendations based on network characteristics.

 **[📖 View the complete setup guide](setup_guide.md)** for detailed installation and usage instructions.